-I am a U.S. Army Veteran, a Certified Project Management Professional (PMP) and currently a MS Chemical Engineering student on schedule to graduate in the Spring of 2020.
-My professionalism and versatility span the realms of engineering and business with multiple accounts of project management experiences (scoping, scheduling, implementation, closing, etc.)
+I am a U.S. Army Veteran, a Certified Project Management Professional (PMP) and currently an MS Chemical Engineering student on schedule to graduate in the spring of 2020.
+My professionalism and versatility span the realms of engineering and business, with multiple accounts of project management experiences (scoping, scheduling, implementation, closing, etc.).

 Describe the project you worked on.

 My project was focused on the transition from batch to continuous process in the specialty chemical industry; looking at modularized and intensified tubular reactor and the unconventional (largely unknown) cavitation reactor processing schemes, while advancing mixing and heating techniques.
 My direct work involved deriving robust kinetics of a dispersant chemistry, forming the baseline milestone for the multi-step industrially/academically driven project approach.

 How do you think the RAPID Intern Program will impact your future career?